Azure-Samples/active-directory-dotnet-webapi-onbehalfof-ca/README.md

 ### Scenario

 As in the previous sample, you sign in, and add items.
 You can also click on the **Satisfy CA** button, which will call an action of the `TodoListService` Web API that itself acquires a token in order to call the downstream service.
-As this downstream service requires MFA, the `TodoListService` will get an `AdalClaimsChallengeException` which it will then propagate back to the client through the Web API response.
+As this downstream service requires MFA, the `TodoListService` will get an  that it will then propagate back to the client through the Web API response.
 When the `TodoListClient` desktop application received the error after calling the  `TodoListService` Web API, it extracts the additional Claims to request, and requests another token from Azure AD, with these additional claims.
 It can then use this token to call the `TodoListService`, and this time, this succeeds

 ![UI](./ReadmeFiles/TodoListClient.png)